 Silicon-germanium (SiGe) nanostructures have emerged as a promising material for the realization of spin qubits .
 In the past several years intense research has been devoted in studying quantum dots (QDs) defined in SiGe two dimensional electron gases and P donors in Si .
 Spin relaxation times of a few seconds and coherence times of close to a second have been reported .
 On the other hand there are much less studies which have focused on holes and in particular confined in SiGe.
-In 2012, spin relaxation times in Ge/Si nanowire QDs were reported to be in the ms range and just last year the dephasing time was reported to be more than one order of magnitude larger than that of III-V materials .
+In 2012, spin relaxation times in Ge/Si nanowire QDs were reported to be in the ms range and in 2014 the dephasing time was reported to be more than one order of magnitude larger than that of III-V materials .
 All these studies point out the importance of group-IV elements in the field of spin qubits.

 In our group we study holes confined in Ge self-assembled nanostructures.
 Ge self-assembled nanostructures are created by means of lattice-mismatched heteroepitaxial growth, i.e. when a material with a larger lattice constant (Ge) is deposited on a smaller lattice constant substrate (Si).
 In the so called Stranski-Krastanow (SK) growth mode, the elastic strain stored in the growing film is relaxed by the formation of three-dimensional (3D) islands on top of a thin, pseudomorphic wetting layer.
 Islands of different sizes and geometries [hut clusters, pyramids, domes] can be created .